CosmicMind/domainjs/README.md

 }
 ```

 What would be the best scenario here?
-It could be said that the best scenario is one where the values passed into the *login* function are already validated, and the tools to validate that data is always within scope of the data itself, so the value couldn't exist if it wasn't validated.
+It could be said that the best scenario is one where the values passed into the *login* function are already validated, and the tools to validate that data is always within scope of the data itself, so the value couldn't exist if it was not validated.

 What would my code look like if it was self validating and could only exist if validated?